 I’m referring to my 3 Ingredient Raisin Squares which were posted in October 2018.
 I tried a few add ins, but the only things that worked seemed to be dried fruits and nuts.
-Keep away from anything with lots of moisture content, like chocolate candies!
+Keep away from anything with a risk of melting, like chocolate candies or chocolate chips.

 Let me tell you, I basically wasted a whole bunch of Reese’s Pieces.
 I think when the heat hit them and the candy coating cracked, there was too much moisture/steam released and the whole thing fell flat.
-Don’t use chocolate candies!
+So, don’t use chocolate candies!

 In this particular version, I added two whole cups of candied cherries.
 I love candied cherries and I love how the red and green colours just burst out of the squares.
 They’re perfect for Christmas!